NVIDIA/NeMo/docs/source/asr/ssl/configs.rst

 we can specify a separate named sub-config, which contains the following fields:

 1. ``decoder`` - The decoder config, specifying a ``target`` class and parameters.
 2. ``loss`` - The corresponding loss config, specifying a ``target`` class and parameters.
 3. ``loss_alpha`` - A multiplier on this loss (1.0 by default).
 4. ``targets_from_loss`` - This parameter specifies which contrastive loss we should extract labels from.
 It is necessary for any loss which requires labels, if labels aren't present in your manifest.
 5. ``transpose_encoded`` - This parameter is used to optionally transpose the encoded features before passing them into this loss.
 6. ``start_step`` - The training step at which we should start using this decoder+loss.
 7. ``output_from_layer`` - This parameter can be used to specify the name of the layer that we should extract encoded features from to pass into this decoder.
 If it's not specified or set to null, the final encoder layer is used.

-The following is an example of a `loss_list` for a combination of contrastive+mlm losses, where the mlm loss used targets from the quantization module of the contrastive loss.
+The following is an example of a `loss_list` for a combination of contrastive+mlm losses, where the mlm loss uses targets from the quantization module of the contrastive loss.

 .. code-block:: yaml